nielskee/draft-articles/tech-hiring-pt1.md

 > - A personal development budget for training and events and support
 >   and encouragement to submit talks if you want to.

 I'm almost crying at this point.

-TODO: don't do big shopping list of tech skills
+They've managed to communicate a sense of their values and their culture, as well as the specific ways that people are supported.

 ## Plan Ahead